 “Even though this university has thousands of students from all over the world, we seem to spend our whole time studying and rarely meet, let alone socialize with all these wonderful people.
 The LCE is an opportunity to meet and network with people from different countries and cultures, and enriches the whole university experience.”
 Shane, from Australia

 “LCE - So far the best and most interactive program that I found on University campus for International Students.
 Firstly, the introduction to so many different cuisines out there amazed a foodie like me...
 Next, the diverse group of students that I would meet every single time was one of the most exciting features of the program...
 I would recommend every new student that joins the University of Adelaide to find out and put their name down for the LCE program.
 There is no other program out there that offers so much flexibility and fun as the LCE!”
 Aushim, from Thailand

 Please see the terms & conditions of the LCE.

 - How to Apply

-If you wish to discuss this program, you are more than welcome to contact staff at the International Student Centre via email or in person.
+If you wish to discuss this program, you are more than welcome to contact staff at International Student Support via email or in person.